Sungai Petani: Transportation

 Sungai Petani railway station is served by rail services such as KTM ETS, a higher-speed rail service connecting major cities in Malaysia.
 The station is also one of the stops for KTM Komuter Northern Sector, a local commuter-rail service under KTM Komuter that connects major town in Penang, Kedah, and Perlis.

 Long-distance services are also available at Ukir Square.
 Besides being a bus terminal, this multi-purpose building also houses the Urban Transformation Centre or UTC that provides the community a centralised location for main government agencies, public amenities and services of private sectors.
 While the local bus services are situated at Jalan Petri, the main operators including Tanjung Mewah Holiday Sdn Bhd (inner city), Red Omnibus (Route 2 from Alor Setar) and MARA Liner (to Sik and Kuala Ketil).

 The nearest airport is the Penang International Airport on Penang Island.
 Another alternative airport is the Sultan Abdul Halim Airport, Alor Star (the state capital of Kedah).

-Sungai Petani also served by North-South Expressway, an expressway that connects the town with major cities in Malaysia's West Coast.
+Sungai Petani is also served by the North-South Expressway, which connects the town to major cities along Malaysia's West Coast.
+Additionally, the town is accessible via the KTM ETS railway network, enhancing connectivity to other parts of the country.

 Service and Amenities

 Healthcare

 Sungai Petani has various health amenities.
 Sultan Abdul Halim Hospital, a US$150-million hospital, is a public government hospital opened in 2007 that was built to replace a smaller hospital.
-The Sultan Abdul Halim Hospital was handed over by the Public Works Department to the Ministry of Health on July 23, 2006.
+The Sultan Abdul Halim Hospital was handed over by the Public Works Department to the Ministry of Health on 23 July 2006.
 It has 498 beds and provides secondary and tertiary specialist services There are also other various private medical facilities.
 They are Pantai Hospital Laguna Merbok (formerly known as Amanjaya Specialist Centre), Pantai Hospital Sungai Petani, and Metro Specialist Hospital.